-As an electric car (EV) owner, it’s likely you will have experienced trying to fast charge during the winter, and not received as quick of a charging speed as the stated power on the charger.
-This is in fact a very common problem.
+As an electric vehicle (EV) owner, it’s likely you will have experienced trying to fast charge during the winter, and not receiving as quick of a charging speed as the stated power on the charger.
+This is in fact a very common problem during colder periods.
 And here’s why…

 First and foremost, it is important to remember that when it comes to EVs – the car is in charge, not the driver.

 A charger can always provide its stated power, but an EV decides how much power it will accept.
 Essentially, electric vehicles themselves regulate the charging process to protect the battery – and so the speed of charge varies throughout a charging session.
 We call this an electric car’s ‘charging curve’.

 During winter, there is one core reason fast charging is slower than at any other time of the year – and that’s ‘battery temperature’.

 The temperature of an EV’s battery greatly affects the charging speed.
 In the depths of winter, it can often drop considerably below zero degrees, especially at night.
 An EV battery has an ideal operating temperature, preferably around 20-40 degrees Celsius depending on the car model, which can be difficult to achieve in winter.
 If the temperature is lower than this, it will affect both charging speed and range.
 This is because the electrochemical processes in the battery slow down as the temperature drops, meaning it can neither take nor deliver its charge as quickly.

 Many people park their car outside or in an unheated garage, resulting in the battery temperature matching that of its surroundings.
 As a result, the EV must use a lot of energy to reheat the battery.